LMI Blog

 If you’re ready to buy a house, but don’t have much saved, a low deposit home loan can help you make the dream of homeownership a reality.

 Applying for LMI is the responsibility of your lender, so you won’t need to organise this.
-Your lender will check you meet the insurer’s policy criteria and will handle the LMI application at the time of assessing your loan.
-More often than not, this process occurs in the background with little involvement required by the borrower.
+They will check you meet the insurer’s policy criteria and handle the application when assessing your loan.
+This process typically happens behind the scenes.

 Related Articles